-- 1 (4) A description of student academic and vocational achievement goals 2 and the method of demonstrating that students have attained the skills 3 and knowledge specified for those goals. - (5) A description of how the program will be operated, including budgeting, curriculum, transportation, and operating procedures. - (6) The process to be followed by the program to ensure parental involvement. - (7) The process by which students will be selected for and admitted to the program. - (8) A description of the funds that will be used and a proposed budget for the program. - (9) The qualifications required for individuals employed in the program. - (10) The number of students to be served. - (11) A description of how the program's effectiveness in meeting the purposes in G.S.
+- 1 (3) The facilities to be used by the program and the manner in which administrative services of the program are to be provided. - (4) A description of student academic and vocational achievement goals and the method of demonstrating that students have attained the skills and knowledge specified for those goals. - (5) A description of how the program will be operated, including budgeting, curriculum, transportation, and operating procedures. - (6) The process to be followed by the program to ensure parental involvement. - (7) The process by which students will be selected for and admitted to the program. - (8) A description of the funds that will be used and a proposed budget for the program.
+This description shall identify how the average daily membership (ADM) and full-time equivalent (FTE) students are counted. - (9) The qualifications required for individuals employed in the program. - (10) The number of students to be served. - (11) A description of how the program's effectiveness in meeting the purposes in G.S.
 115C-238.50 will be measured. - (c) The application shall be submitted to the State Board of Education and the State Board of Community Colleges by November 1 of each year.
 The State Board of Education and the State Board of Community Colleges shall appoint a joint advisory committee to review the applications and to recommend to the State Boards those programs that meet the requirements of this Part and that achieve the purposes set out in G.S.
-115C-238.50. - (d) The State Board of Education and the State Board of Community Colleges may approve no more than two cooperative innovative high school programs in each of the State's economic development regions.
+115C-238.50. - (d) The State Board of Education and the State Board of Community Colleges shall approve two cooperative innovative high school programs in each of the State's economic development regions.
 The State Boards may approve programs recommended by the joint advisory committee or may approve other programs that were not recommended.
-The State Boards shall approve all applications by March 15.
+The State Boards shall approve all applications by March 15 of each year.
 No application shall be approved unless the State Boards find that the application meets the requirements set out in this Part and that granting the application would achieve the purposes set out in G.S.
 115C-238.50.
-Priority shall be given to applications that are most likely to further State education policies, to address the economic development needs of the economic development regions in which they are located, and to strengthen the educational program offered in the local school administrative units in which they are located.
+Priority shall be given to applications that are most likely to further State education policies, to address the economic development needs of the economic development regions in which they are located, and to strengthen the educational programs offered in the local school administrative units in which they are located.